yzyii/luashitacast/README.md

 Feel free to DM me on Discord for if you encounter bugs or have feature requests or functionality is missing.
 I am easily found in the HorizonXI or Ashita Discords.

 Do NOT DM or /tell me in-game regarding your setup issues or if you have not bothered to read through this README and did not follow the instructions written.
 You will be ignored.

+# TODO
+A list of things to do in the future but who knows when I'll get around to them:
+- THF - Automatic TH toggling via Will's isTargetTagged.lua lib
+- RNG - Implement Accuracy Modes for Ranged Attacks
+- PLD - Add Divine Skill set
+- DRG - Add different Jump Accuracy sets

+Feel free to submit PRs to implement these.